Using a Compass Without a Map

 In closing, here is a useful little trick you can use to tell time if you don't have a wristwatch or any other time-keeping device with you.

-Stand facing north, hold your left hand, palm down, fingers curled under, and knuckles pointing straight out in front of you.
+Stand facing north, hold your left hand, palm down, fingers curled under, and your forearm held parallel to your torso.

 Using your index or 'pointer' finger of your right hand, place the point of your finger against the center of the back of your left hand.
 Keep your index finger straight, and the others curled under out of the way.

-You want a good 90-degree angle between your finger and the back of your hand, and this is most easily done by raising your upper arm from the shoulder so your elbow is cocked upwards a bit.
+You want a good 90-degree angle between your finger and the back of your hand, and this is most easily done by raising your upper arm from the shoulder so your elbow is cocked upwards a bit, and your wrist bent down to make your finger touch the other hand.

 Now, imagine the back of your left hand as a clock face, and mentally place the numerals in their normal positions.
 Look where the shadow of your finger falls.
 Now you know the time.